avl-univ-lille/testing/practice/2-fuzzing.md

 Things to think about:
 - Think about the limits of this fuzzer?
 How "complex" are the strings we can generate?
 - Extra: How could you modify this fuzzer to generate hexadecimal strings?
-Tip: you may want to change the code of the `PzRandomFuzzer` class.
+Tip: you may want to create your own subclass or change the code of the `PzRandomFuzzer` class.

 ## Fuzzing a Date parser